Mexican Armed Forces

-The Mexican Armed Forces (Fuerzas Armadas de México) are the military forces of the United Mexican States.
-The Spanish crown established a standing military in colonial Mexico in the eighteenth century.
+The Mexican Armed Forces (Fuerzas Armadas de México) are the military of the United Mexican States.
+They are composed of two independent branches: the Mexican Army—which includes land forces, the Mexican Air Force, the Special Forces Body, and the National Guard—and the Mexican Navy, which includes naval forces, the Naval Infantry Force (marines), the Naval Aviation, the Maritime Search and Rescue unit (coast guard), and the Marine Special Forces.

+The first permanent military force on Mexican soil was established by Spain during the colonial era in the eighteenth century.
 After Mexican independence in 1821, the military played an important political role, with army generals serving as heads of state.
 Following the collapse of the Federal Army during the 1910–1920 Mexican Revolution, former revolutionary generals systematically downsized the size and power of the military.

-The Mexican military forces are composed of two independent entities: the Mexican Army and the Mexican Navy.
-The Mexican Army includes the Mexican Air Force, while the Mexican Navy includes the Naval Infantry Force (Marine Corps) and the Naval Aviation (FAN).
-The Army and Navy are controlled by two separate government departments, the National Defense Secretariat and the Naval Secretariat, and maintain two independent chains of command, with no joint command except the President of Mexico.
+Subsequently the Mexican Armed Forces are constitutionally under the civil authority of the federal government of Mexico.
+The Army and Navy are controlled by two separate government departments, the Secretariat of National Defense and the Secretariat of the Navy, and maintain two independent chains of command, with the joint command being Mexico's cabinet of security and the president of Mexico.